webboty/Dexter-Wiki/Command-oplet-instruction.md

 This wiki page attempts to expand on those source documents to explain the instructions.
 In addition to this list, the ['w' Write FPGA](oplet-write), and ['S' SetParameter](set-parameter-oplet) oplets also have lists of addresses and sub-commands.

 **Q'd** instructions are stored in an internal movement FIFO by DexRun.c and executed sequentially.
 Other instructions are executed as soon as they are recieved.
-When the que is full, that last movement command submitted will not return a status, and DexRun will not respond to _any_ commands until a movement is complete, opening a space on the queue.
+When the queue is full, that last movement command submitted will not return a status, and DexRun will not respond to _any_ commands until a movement is complete, opening a space on the queue.

 Note that non-movement instructions may not have any effect until a move instruction is sent.
 This helps to coordinate movement with things like end effector actuation.
 However, it can be confusing if you just want to e.g. turn a laser end effector on and off and nothing happens.
 Just send a movement command with the current positions to enable your other commands.